 The ship offers a “late riser service for parents” on sea days where kids are picked up from their suite and whisked away so that parents can sleep in.

-So, that’s a grand total of 15 ships that offer great options for families cruising with toddlers in 2020.
+So, that’s a grand total of 15 ships that offer great options for families cruising with toddlers!
 This may be the best year yet for taking your little ones on a cruise.

 Elaine M. Warren has sailed many cruises with her kids when they were toddlers, as well as the toddlers of other friends and family.
-She is the author of the Amazon best selling travel book The Family Cruise Companion’s Guide To Cruising With Kids, and she writes about cruising at The Family Cruise Companion blog.
-You can follow her on Pinterest.
+She is the author of the Amazon best-selling travel book The Family Cruise Companion’s Guide To Cruising With Kids, and she writes about cruising at The Family Cruise Companion blog.